lakerschampions/Learning-Notes/Operating System/Lec3-Process.md

 - fork() creates an exact copy of the current process (The first instruction carried out by the child is the first one after the fork call)
 - fork() returns the process identifier of the child process to the parent process (iPID > 0)
 - fork() returns 0 to the child process (iPID = 0)

+## Process Scheduling
+The OS is responsible for managing and scheduling processes.
+It relies on the scheduler (dispatcher) to decide which process to run next, which uses a scheduling algorithm to do so.
+The type of algorithm used by the scheduler is influenced by the type of operating system (e.g., real time vs. batch)

+#### Classification by Time Horizon
+**Long term:** applies to new processes and controls the degree of multiprogramming by deciding which processes to admit to the system when A good mix of CPU and I/O bound processes is favourable to keep all resources as busy as possible.
+Usually absent in popular modern OS
+**Medium term:** controls swapping and the degree of multi-programming **Short term:** decide which process to run next.
+Manages the ready queue.
+Invoked very frequently, hence must be fast.
+Usually called in response to clock interrupts, I/O interrupts, or blocking system calls.

+#### Classification by Approach
+**Non-preemptive:** processes are only interrupted voluntarily (e.g., I/O operation or “nice” system call – yield()), Windows 3.1 and DOS were non-preemtive
+**Preemptive:** processes can be interrupted forcefully or voluntarily.
+This requires context switches which generate overhead, too many of them should be avoided (recall last lecture).
+Prevents processes from monopolising the CPU.
+Most popular modern operating systems are preemptive